bhbdev/gclock/README.md

 # GClock

-GClock is an example application using ConnectRPC, Go, React and Typescript
+GClock is an example application using ConnectRPC, Go and React

 ![Screenshot](assets/screenshot-1.png)

 ## Setup